EDavies2020/GFRecipes_MS3/TESTING.md

     * Search bar has been tested using 'sprouts' and returns correct flash message and register link
     * Search bar no result register link works and takes the user to the correct page
     * Search bar 'clear' button works correctly and returns all recipe cards

+* Homepage - Recipe Cards
+    * Reveal button works correctly and reveals recipe details
+    * Reveal close button correctly closes the reveal
+    * Edit recipe button correctly directs the user to the edit recipe page with the correct recipe details to be edited

 [Back to Testing](TESTING.md)